usememos/memos/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated. 🥰

-Learn more ab out contributing in our [development guide](./docs/development.md).
+Learn more about contributing in [development guide](./docs/development.md).

 ### Products made by our Community